 Linking of gene ontology terms to the pseudogene parent genes was conducted using the R package biomaRt \cite{16082012,19617889}.
 Visualization of shared and distinct GO term sets amongst the strains was done using the R package UpSetR \cite{26356912}.
 Enrichment of GO terms amongst the pseudogene parent genes and clustering of mouse strains based on similar enrichment profiles was performed using the goSTAG software package \cite{28413437}.
 Semantic clustering of the GO terms was done with the OntologyX packages \cite{28062448}.
 Parent genes were labelled with both strain and biotype information in order to better evaluate differences in the pseudogene complements based on their mechanism of creation.

-Analysis of the Pfam representation in the pseudogene complements was performed as described in \cite{18957444}.
+Analysis of the Pfam representation in the pseudogene complements was performed as previously described in \cite{18957444} and focused on the associating the pseudogene with the protein family of its parent gene.

 Gene essentiality enrichment analysis